 Night Bazaar is a night carnival for shopping and merrymaking along with the street entertainment events, road side food stalls, handicrafts and ethnic delicacies for both the locals and visitors.
 We saw girls and boys were wandering around the Bazaar wearing colourful musk and some of them had also painted their faces.

-Stay tuned to read more about the Hornbill Festivals of 2014 when hangover of night would roll into the next eventful day.
+Stay tuned to read more about the forthcoming Hornbill Festivals when hangover of night would roll into the next eventful day.